microsoft/Build-omi/README.md

 ### Setting up a system to build a universal package

-To build a universal package, we need and older Linux system (we typically use SuSE 10.0 for this), as binary images created with older Linux systems are generally upwards compatible when installed on newer Linux systems.
+To build a universal package, we need an older Linux system (we typically use SuSE 10.0 for this), as binary images created with older Linux systems are generally upwards compatible when installed on newer Linux systems.